aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 				Method: ANY  # Send requests using any http method to the lambda function
 ```

-### API Gateway decorator
+### Event Resolvers

-You can define your functions to match a path and HTTP method, when you use the decorator `APIGatewayRestResolver`.
+Before you decorate your functions to handle a given path and HTTP method(s), you need to initialize a resolver.

-Here's an example where we have two separate functions to resolve two paths: `/hello`.
+A resolver will handle request resolution, include [one or more routers](#split-routes-with-router), and give you access to the current event via typed properties.

+For resolvers, we provide: `APIGatewayRestResolver`, `APIGatewayHttpResolver`, and `ALBResolver`.

 ???+ info
+    We will use `APIGatewayRestResolver` as the default across examples.

+#### API Gateway REST API

+When using Amazon API Gateway REST API to front your Lambda functions, you can use `APIGatewayRestResolver`.

+Here's an example on how we can handle the `/hello` path.

+???+ info
-    We automatically serialize `Dict` responses as JSON, trim whitespaces for compact responses, and set content-type to `application/json`.
+    We automatically serialize `Dict` responses as JSON, trim whitespace for compact responses, and set content-type to `application/json`.

 === "app.py"